 People talk of the sacrifice I have made in spending so much of my life in Africa.
-Can that be called a sacrifice which is simply paid back as a small part of a great debt owed to our God, which we can never repay?
-Is that a sacrifice which brings its own best reward in healthful activity, the consciousness of doing good, peace of mind, and a bright hope of a glorious destiny heareafter?
-Away with the world in such a view, and with such a thought!
+Can that be called a sacrifice, which is simply paid back as a small part of a great debt owed to our God, which we can never repay?
+Is that a sacrifice which brings its own best reward in healthful activity, the consciousness of doing good, peace of mind, and a bright hope of a glorious destiny hereafter?
+Away with the world for such a view, and with such a thought!
 It was emphatically no sacrifice.
-Say rather, it is a privilege!
+It is a privilege!